 You are about to embark on a remarkable journey in your chosen area of study that will help you grow personally and professionally, so please take advantage of all St. Thomas University has to offer.
 And, most importantly, establish quality relationships with our excellent faculty that will lead to mentorships for life in your chosen field.

-I look forward to seeing you on campus as you strive to become "a leader for life."
+I look forward to seeing you on campus as you strive to become an ethical leader in our global community.

 God Bless and Go Bobcats!